ludavid15/myblog/myapp/src/posts/data-analytics.md

 9. Forgetting to document errors
 10. Not checking for misfielded values

 Speaking from personal experience, another easy to miss aspect of data integrity is redundancy.
 If you're managing a large and diverse set of tables, you'll want to do your best to map out the relationships and generally cleanup any overlap.
 For example, there should be a single point of truth which maps customer ID's to their emails.
 It'll help in the long run to have this single table which you query from, rather than a set of unlinked tables which all may duplicate the same information.
+This process is called *data normalization*.
+For additional info, go read up on **Normal Forms**.

 # Analysis

 <v-divider></v-divider>

-This is a bit tough to describe, because the analysis you perform is going to be different depending on your application.
+This is a big bucket, because the analysis you perform is going to be different depending on your application.
 But in general, you'll have a few toolsets you can use.
 For smaller databases, excel is perfectly sufficient.
 For anything larger, you'll want to look at SQL, R, or some other coding language such as Python.
 Personally, I like using Python with the Pandas library.

 # Visualization